deringur/OpticalTracking/README.md

 - **Place point at certain coordinates:**
   - F_1.SetNthControlPointPosition(0, vector)

+- **Create a new empty point list programatically and pass it a name (G):**
+  - G = slicer.mrmlScene.AddNewNodeByClass('vtkMRMLMarkupsFiducialNode', 'G')

+- **Create and add a new control point to a specific point list (G) at specific coordinates:**
+  - G.AddControlPoint(x,y,z)

 - Add a control point to the current active point list:
   - slicer.modules.markups.logic().AddControlPoint()

-- Add a control point to an initial location:
+- Add a control point to a specific location:
   - slicer.modules.markups.logic().AddControlPoint(1.0, 2.0, 3.0)

 <a id="Code"></a>